FDUDSDE/MAGIC/README.md

   - Download and unzip `ta1-theia-e3-official-6r.json.tar.gz` into `data/theia/`.
   - Download and unzip `ta1-cadets-e3-official-2.json.tar.gz` and `ta1-cadets-e3-official.json.tar.gz` into `data/cadets/`.
   - Go to directory `utils` and run `trace_parser.py` with argument `--dataset`.
 Valid choices are `trace`, `theia`, and `cadets`.
+  - MAGIC is evaluated on the DARPA TC datasets using the ThreaTrace label.
+Go to [ThreaTrace](https://github.com/threaTrace-detector/threaTrace), download the .txt groundtruth files from the folder "groundtruth" and put them into the corresponding dataset folder of MAGIC.
+For example, `theia.txt` into `data/theia/theia.txt`.

 Meanwhile, we elaborated an alternative labeling methodology on the DARPA TC datasets in our paper(Appendix G).
 We also provided the corresponding ground truth labels in the same appendix section for sub-datasets E3-Trace, E3-THEIA and E3-CADETS.